-- o bfd.DemandMode: This variable MUST be initialized to 1 for session type SBFDInitiator, and MUST be initialized to 0 for session type SBFDReflector.
+o bfd.DemandMode: This variable MUST be initialized to 1 for session type SBFDInitiator, and MUST be initialized to 0 for session type SBFDReflector.

-- 7. S-BFD Procedures
+7. S-BFD Procedures

-- 7.1.
-S-BFD Packet Demultiplexing
+7.1.
+Demultiplexing of S-BFD Control Packet

+S-BFD packet MUST be demultiplexed with lower layer information (e.g., dedicated destination UDP port, associated channel type).
+Following procedure SHOULD be executed on both initiator and reflector.

+If S-BFD packet

-Received BFD control packet MUST first be demultiplexed with information from the lower layer (ex: destination UDP port, associated channel type).
-If the packet is determined to be for an SBFDReflector, then the packet MUST be looked up to locate a corresponding SBFDReflector session based on the value from the "your discriminator" field in the table describing S-BFD discriminators.
-If the packet is determined not to be for SBFDReflector, then the packet MUST be looked up to locate a corresponding SBFDInitiator session or classical BFD session based on the value from the "your discriminator" field in the table describing BFD discriminators.
-If the located session is a SBFDInitiator, then destination of the packet (i.e. destination IP address) SHOULD be validated to be for self.
+If S-BFD packet is for SBFDReflector

+Packet MUST be looked up to locate a corresponding SBFDReflector session based on the value from the "your discriminator" field in the table describing S-BFD discriminators.

+Packet MUST be looked up to locate a corresponding SBFDInitiator session or classical BFD session based on the value from the "your discriminator" field in the table describing BFD discriminators.

+If session is SBFDInitiator

+Destination of the packet (i.e., destination IP address) SHOULD be validated to be for self.

+Packet MUST be discarded

+Procedure described in [RFC5880] MUST be applied.

-Details of the initial BFD control packet demultiplexing are described in relevant S-BFD data plane documents.
+More details on S-BFD control packet demultiplexing are described in relevant S-BFD data plane documents.